Get equipped to make your first crypto trade with this guide from our experts.

 - Security

-The second step toward investing in crypto is to transfer funds from a traditional bank account to your newly created crypto exchange account.
+The second step toward trying out a new strategy in crypto is to transfer funds from a traditional bank account to your newly created crypto exchange account.

 Most trading platforms offer a variety of ways for you to fund your account, including: